tmorin/plantuml-libs/distribution/fontawesome-6/Regular/PenToSquare.md

 include('fontawesome-6/Regular/PenToSquare')

 ' renders the element
-PenToSquare('PenToSquare', 'Pen To Square', 'an optional tech label')
+PenToSquare('PenToSquare', 'Pen To Square', 'an optional tech label', 'an optional description')
 @enduml
 ```